Narrator: Laurence Lerner

 Lerner: It was really a sense of debate, yes.
 This is what you did in class, and this is what you did outside of class.
 And there wasn’t this extreme hostility.
 There was someone, and in fact, it became something of a joke.
 A graduate student, I think a Williams student, his name was Jim Gilbert [PhD in 1966 under William J. Taylor].
 He came from Chicago.
 His mother was running for some office in a Chicago suburb.

 He used to mock her because she went out on the campaign trail wearing her mink coat.
-And he was very, very leftwing.
+He was very, very left wing.
 One time he accidentally dropped a listing of his stock holdings.
 Oh, sure, he can afford to be leftwing because he has this kind of money.
 It was certainly not from his experience nor from his background that he was leftwing.

 Doney: That’s funny.

-Lerner: He ended up marrying the switchboard operator at the University Club, whose name I have forgotten, whose father was a very well-known, liberal, Washington journalist.
-I just don’t remember the name.
+Lerner: He ended up marrying the switchboard operator at the University Club, whose name I have forgotten.
+The second young lady on the switchboard was Gerry Mollenhoff, an undergraduate whose father was a very well-known, liberal, Washington journalist, Clark Mollenhoff.
+In Madison one could not escape politics.

 Doney: Well then, let’s talk about you.
 You mentioned your decision, the academic job market sort of pushed you to finish your PhD and then to begin looking for alternative career paths.
 Can you talk a little bit about how you got interested in outreach, development, fundraising and philanthropy?
 How did that career shift take place?

-Lerner: For a while I worked in the textile business in anticipation of possibly joining my wife’s family business.
+Lerner: For a while I worked in the textile business.
 Getting involved with textiles provided a possibility that I could buy fabric for men’s clothing manufacturing which was my wife’s family business.
-That opportunity did not materialize as they decided to go out of the manufacturing business and use the facilities
+That opportunity did not materialize as the family decided to go out of the manufacturing business and use the facilities

 they owned in New York as commercial rental properties,